Enumeration of meanders and Masur-Veech volumes: Outline of counting technique

-We have proved the following statement. \begin{Proposition} There is a natural one-to-one correspondence between transverse connected pairs of multicurves on the sphere and pillowcase covers of genus 0, where the square tiling is given by the graph dual to the graph formed by the union of two multicurves. \end{Proposition}
+We have proved the following statement. \begin{Proposition} There is a natural one-to-one correspondence between transverse connected pairs of multicurves on the sphere and square-tiled surfaces of genus 0, where the square tiling is given by the dual graph of the graph formed by the union of two multicurves. \end{Proposition}

-The ``pillow'' as above defines a unique quadratic differential $q_0$ on $\CP$ having simple poles at the four corners of the pillow and no other singularities.
-A pillowcase cover is thus endowed with the meromorphic quadratic differential $q=\pi^\ast q_0$ that is a pullback of the pillow differential $q_0$ by the covering map $\pi$.
+A square-tiled surface defines a meromorphic quadratic differential $q$ having the form $(dz)^2$ in the natural coordinate on each square.
 Simple poles of $q$ correspond to bigons of $\cG$; zeroes of order $\degofz\in\N$ correspond to $(2\degofz+4)$-gons.

-\begin{NNRemark} ``Pillowcase covers'' are defined differently by different authors.
-In the original paper~\cite{Eskin:Okounkov:pillowcase}, A.~Eskin and A.~Okounkov define pillowcase covers as ramified covers $\pi$ of degree $2d$ over the sphere having the following ramification type.
-They fix a partition $\mu$ with entries $\mu_i\leq 2d$ and a partition $\nu$ of an even number bounded from above by $2d$ into odd parts.
-The cover $\pi$ has the profile $[\nu, 2^{d-|\nu|/2}]$ over one corner of the pillow and the profile $[2^d]$ over three other corners.
-Additionally, $\pi$ has profile $[\mu_i, 1^{2d-\mu_i}]$ over $\ell(\mu)$ distinct non-corner points of the pillow.

-Lemma~B.2 in~\cite{AEZ:genus:0} relates the asymptotic numbers of pillowcase covers of degree at most $2N$ defined in these two different ways in the strata of genus 0 moduli spaces as $N\to+\infty$. \end{NNRemark}